DardanIljazi/AR-Unity-Abstract-Quiz/README.md

 From the `Toolbar` of Unity Editor [Learning The Interface (Unity3d)](https://docs.unity3d.com/Manual/LearningtheInterface.html), click on the `Play` button.

-The project is by default configured to work with the api called `herokuapi`.
+The project is by default configured to work with the api called `DardiEachResourceHasEndpoint`.

 You should see the picture below asking to scan a QR code but we are on computer, so just click `No, go to quiz list please`